swiss-ai/reasoning_getting-started/README.md

 # Getting Started with SLURM and Clariden - [CSCS KB](https://docs.cscs.ch/clusters/clariden)
 _TODO: VS Code Integration_

 Instructions for using the Clariden cluster at CSCS, working with SLURM, and creating and running containers in this environment.
-Tutorials at http://docs.cscs.ch and Clariden https://docs.cscs.ch/platforms/mlp

 You should send your GitHub username to your supervisor so they can add you to the group repository

+**IMPORTANT**: If you are having problems with the cluster, before messaging your supervisor, try debugging.
+Usually your supervisor has 10+ students and many responsibilities, only come to them when none of the following have worked:
+- Check [#cscs-users](https://swissai-initiative.slack.com/archives/C063R5THH99) in the Swiss AI Initiative Slack if anyone else has had a similar issue - if not, consider posting there
+- Check [#announcements-alps](https://swissai-initiative.slack.com/archives/C08HDKTFB08) in the Swiss AI Initiative Slack
+- Check the status page and familiarize yourself with CSCS's maintenance schedule and announcements https://status.cscs.ch
+- Check the documentation and tutorials at http://docs.cscs.ch and Clariden https://docs.cscs.ch/platforms/mlp
-**NOTE**: For support visit https://support.cscs.ch where you can find tutorials, join the CSCS Slack for questions, and submit tickets if things are not working
+- For support visit https://support.cscs.ch where you can find tutorials, join the CSCS Slack for questions, and **SUBMIT TICKETS** if things are not working

+Please do not come to your supervisor with questions about Slurm, SSH, et cetera unless you truly have tried finding information in the resources, online, and have submitted a ticket.
+From experience, >90% of issues from students are found in these resources or in search, and ~10% are cluster-related issues which your supervisor cannot fix.
+If it is project-related questions this is of course a different story

+---
 <details>
 <summary>&nbsp;&nbsp;&nbsp;&nbsp;[1/7] Set Up Your Access to Clariden</summary>